 Compare the best cheap UK restaurant POS systems.
 Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 A cheap restaurant POS system is a budget-friendly point-of-sale solution under £50 monthly that handles order management and payments for small UK restaurants.
-This guide covers real costs, hidden fees, and which cheap restaurant POS system fits cafes, food trucks, and table service venues without breaking your budget.
+This guide covers real costs, hidden fees, and which option fits cafes, food trucks, and table service venues without breaking your budget.

 You're watching competitors zip through orders while you're still scribbling on notepads and punching numbers into a calculator at midnight.
-The problem isn't that a cheap restaurant POS system is hard to find.
+The problem isn't that an affordable system is hard to find.
 The problem is that nobody tells you which budget options actually work for small restaurants like yours.

 Info